Financial Aid

 Definitions

-• Expected Family Contribution (EFC): The minimum amount a family is expected to contribute for the student’s education for a given academic year.
-The EFC is calculated by the FAFSA and the CSS PROFILE and assumes families will finance education utilizing current income, past savings, and student and/or parental borrowing.
+- Student Aid Index (SAI): An index used to determine the families ability to contribute for the student’s education for a given academic year.
+The SAI is calculated by the FAFSA and the CSS PROFILE and assumes families will finance education utilizing current income, past savings, and student and/or parental borrowing.

-• Demonstrated Need: The difference between the COA and the EFC.
+- Demonstrated Need: The difference between the COA and the SAI.

 Financial aid Application Procedures for Prospective Students